unpackdev/solgo/README.md

 - **Listener Registration**: SolGo allows for the registration of custom listeners that can be invoked as the parser walks the parse tree, enabling custom handling of parse events.
 - **Error Handling**: SolGo includes a SyntaxErrorListener which collects syntax errors encountered during parsing, providing detailed error information including line, column, message, severity, and context.
 - **Contextual Parsing**: SolGo provides a ContextualSolidityParser that maintains a stack of contexts, allowing for context-specific parsing rules.
 - **ABI Generation and Interaction:** SolGo can parse contract definitions to generate Ethereum contract ABIs (Application Binary Interfaces), providing a structured representation of the contract's functions, events, and variables.
 It also includes functionality for normalizing type names and handling complex types like mappings, enabling more effective interaction with contracts on the Ethereum network.
-Currently structs, enums and tuples are not supported.

 ## Getting Started